chanthus/micronaut-aop-examples/src/main/java/micronaut/aop/README.md

 - Programming paradigm that helps with separation of cross-cutting concerns
     - Complements OOP
-- Adds additional behavior (Advice) to without modifying existing code (too much)
+- Adds additional behavior (Advice) without modifying existing code (too much)
-    - Can specify which code is modified by specifying "Pointcut"
+    - Can specify which code is modified by specifying "Pointcut" - example: log all methods with prefix `set`

 # AOP in Micronaut